KEELIN HERBST '17

 This course introduces students to Intelligence Analysis as applied in the National Security Agency context.
 This course focuses on the application of analytical software tools and analytical techniques specific to the Intelligence Community for the purpose of developing usable information to assist in the development and deployment of national security policy.
 Students completing this course will have an understanding of analytical techniques and software used by the intelligence agencies in the United States.

 Provides field placement in a National Security Agency under the supervision of a faculty member.
 The course includes classroom discussions to facilitate a better understanding of the issues presented during the internship experience.

 The University of New Haven offers a wide variety of in-depth courses that create a transformational educational experience for our students.
-To view the complete list of courses you'll take while pursuing a Bachelor of Science in National Security Studies, check out the Academic Catalog:
+To view the complete list of courses you'll take while pursuing a Bachelor of Science in National Security, check out the Academic Catalog:

 Whether you're still in high school or are transferring from another college, we offer full- and part-time opportunities for undergraduates from inside the U.S. and abroad.
 The admission process can begin as early as the end of your high school junior year.